Porcelain Veneers Boulder, CO

 Do I need dental veneers if I have stained teeth?

 We will often recommend dental veneers if patients have intrinsic tooth stains.
 Intrinsic stains are caused within the tooth.
-Professional teeth whitening treatment does not affect these teeth because discoloration occurs as the teeth grow or the dentin shows underneath the tooth enamel.
-Patients with dental injuries or tooth wear benefit from porcelain veneers.
+Professional teeth whitening treatment doesn’t affect these teeth because discoloration occurs as the teeth grow or the dentin shows underneath the tooth enamel.
+Patients with dental injuries or tooth wear also benefit from porcelain veneers.

 Do you want a more even smile?
 Are you looking for a way to address deep tooth stains?
 Call Gunbarrel Dental Center for treatment with dental veneers today at 720-881-0614.
 You can also request a dental consultation with Dr. Barone and her team online.
 Feel free to ask questions about dental veneer treatment at your next visit.